RiseVision/risevision.github.io/README.md

 ## Installation

 Clone the repository with `git clone --recurse-submodules https://github.com/RiseVision/risevision.github.io.git`.
 Change into the directory and run `npm install`.
+The docs require you to be able to compile the `rise-node` and run on **Node.js v8.x**

 ## Generating Docs